bajuu/Priority/README.md

 You can run this project using "./gradlew clean build" or directly from your IDE

-This project using mariodb so please install mariodb in local and user your's dbname, username and passowrd as well
+This project using mariodb so please install mariodb in local and use your's dbname, username and passowrd as well

 This project runs on port 8087